-What Should I Know Before I Travel to Vietnam?
+What Should I Know Before Traveling to Vietnam?

 Where else in the world can you mingle with ethnic minority hill tribes, trek in the rice terraces and then have a cocktail at a rooftop lounge all within the same three days?
 Vietnam is an incredible mix, and you have to see it to believe it.

 A trip in Vietnam is for the adventurous traveler who loves to be surprised.
 In comparison with neighboring countries, Vietnam is special because of its history of outside influences and the experiences that travel here can create.

 What should you know before you visit Vietnam?